decentraland/cli/README.md

 For CLI tool development, run `npm start` in your terminal.
 The cli will use the mainnet address for the LANDProxy contract by default.
 If you want to change it, you can add a `.env` file on the root folder, with a `LAND_REGISTRY_CONTRACT_ADDRESS` var.
 It'll use [dotenv](https://github.com/motdotla/dotenv#faq) to fetch the value.
 You can check the current contract addresses [here](https://contracts.decentraland.org/addresses.json).

+For the Decentraland IPFS node, we are getting the url from [here](decentraland.github.io/ipfs-node/url.json).
+If you want to set a different url set the `IPFS_GATEWAY` var in the `.env` file.

 You can run CLI commands in development mode like this: `npm start -- init`

 You can do incremental compilations by running `npm run watch`, but you will need to run `npm run build` at least once before to build the `linker-app`, and if you make changes to the linker you will need to re-run `npm run build`.